wuciawe/wuciawe.github.io/_posts/2016-06-09-notes-on-collaborative-filtering.md

 In the above approach, it only utilizes the explicit feedback made by the users, while in this approach, the implicit feedback information is used as well.

+In the following, two kinds of implicit feedback latent factor models will be discussed.

+#### Unknown name model

+I forget the name of the model.
+Let's just simply step on.

 First introduce the indicator \\(p\_{ui}\\) indicating the preference of user \\(u\\) to item \\(i\\)